Local Patriot Event Has Chaffee Residents Asking Questions

 A message sent to Chaffee County Patriots and Republicans a year ago, that was shared with Ark Valley Voice (AVV), read “it is time for a grassroots effort, Chaffee County Patriots Must Own Chaffee County.”
 What exactly does that mean?
 Does that mean involvement, or does it mean something else?

 As noted, Buena Vista is not the only small rural school district in which the right-wing of the conservative movement are flexing their attitudes.
-In rural Eatonville, Washington, the school board race between a respected parent who had put in years on the Parent-Teacher Association (PTA) and was well-versed in school policy and budgets was out-voted by a home-schooling, anti-masking member of the far-right Three Percent movement, who became the second member of the radical Three-percenter group on the five-person school board.
+In rural Eatonville, Washington, The Washington Post reported that the school board race between a respected parent who had put in years on the Parent-Teacher Association (PTA) and was well-versed in school policy and budgets was out-voted by a home-schooling, anti-masking member of the far-right Three Percent movement, who became the second member of the radical Three-percenter group on the five-person school board.

 For those who may have missed AVV coverage of patriot groups, militia groups and Three Percenter ideology in stories we have run beginning in 2019, the Three Percenters is a self-styled militia movement that promotes conspiratorial views about government overreach and imagines “patriotic” Americans revolting against perceived violations of the Constitution.
 The name stems from the debunked notion that only three percent of colonists rose up in support of the American Revolution.
 Members often sport Three Percenter Tattoos and give a three-finger hand signal.